mmfrenkel/log-database/README.md

 # Mini LSM Tree Database System

 This C project is a simplified version of a log-structed merge (LSM) tree database system.
-It uses a combination of in-memory data structures and files on disk to hold database submissions.
+It uses a combination of in-memory data structures and read-only files on disk to hold database submissions.

 ## Components & Functionality

 To accept database input, this project currently only supports user interaction from the command line.
-Users may elect to add, delete, search or print values into/from the database, until they elect to quit the program.
+Users may elect to add, delete, search or print values into/from the database, until they decide to quit the program.

 Here is how this system is implemented behind the scenes: